Yikes-Cyborg-Run/The-Dude/README.md

 # The-Dude
 Images from the classic film "The Big Lebowski" for pwnagotchi's custom faces.
+There are two sizes: 70x125 and 56x100.
 Some of these are a little grainy when viewed on the pawnagotchi, but I think they're a funny addition.
-There are extra images in the directory, in case you want to swap out some of them.
+There are extra images in the directories, in case you want to swap out some of them.
-I also included my photoshop document, in case you want to edit them further in Photoshop.
+I also included my Photoshop document, in case you want to edit them further in Photoshop.

 I use Jayofelony's image for my pwnagotchi: https://github.com/jayofelony/pwnagotchi